Nexus Docs

 Gemini CLIAuto.gemini/settings.json or ~/.gemini/settings.json

-CodexAutoTOML mcp_servers + notify format
+CodexAutoTOML mcp_servers format

 VS Code + CopilotAutomcp.servers JSON format